qcastel/mycliexample/README.md

 brew install mycliexample
 ```

-The CLI will verify each day if a new upgrade is available via brew.
+The CLI will verify each day if a new upgrade is available via Homebrew.

 ## How it works

 ### github actions

-The CI is implemented using github actions, which will release the cli on each commit into master.
+The CI is implemented using GitHub Actions, which releases the CLI on each commit to the master branch.
-The release will also manage the versioning of your CLI
+The release process also manages the versioning of your CLI.

-### Brew
+### Homebrew

-Brew will fetch the `Formula/mycliexample.rb`, which is bumped at each release.
+Homebrew will fetch the Formula/mycliexample.rb, which is bumped at each release.

 Enjoy!